weimarnetz/firmware/README.md

 How does this stuff work?

-The idea is to download LEDE via git, patch it with all patches in the `patches` folder and configure it according to the configuration snippets in `configs`.
+The idea is to download OpenWRT via git, patch it with all patches in the `patches` folder and configure it according to the configuration snippets in `configs`.
-Then use the LEDE buildsystem to build all packages and the Imagebuilder and use the latter to assemble the final image with lists of packages in `packages` for the router.
+Then use the OpenWRT buildsystem to build all packages and the Imagebuilder and use the latter to assemble the final image with lists of packages in `packages` for the router.

 ## Dependencies